PyAbel/PyAbel/doc/transform_methods/basex-comp.rst

-:orphan:

 .. _BASEXcomp:

 BASEX: computational details
 ============================

-The BASEX article does not provide the derivation of the basis projections and is very terse regarding their computation, so here we provide the missing explanations.
+To complement the general description given in the BASEX article, here we provide the full derivation of the basis projections and the details needed for their efficient computation.
 The differences in the PyAbel implementation of the method are also discussed below.

 Basis projections